-If you’ve decided that Managed Services is the right fit for your business, you will eventually need to sign a contract with your chosen provider.
-This management services agreement should set expectations between you and your provider and outline expectations in detail.
-To ensure you understand what you are paying for, let’s look at some key things the contract should include.
+If you’ve decided that managed services are the right fit for your business, you will eventually need to sign a contract with your chosen provider.
+This managed services agreement should set expectations between you and your provider and outline said expectations in detail.
+To ensure you understand what you are paying for, let’s look at some key elements the contract should include.

 Services: Which Services Will the MSP Be Responsible for Providing?

-Your Managed Services contract should clearly articulate what services your Managed Services Provider (MSP) will and will not be responsible for.
+Your managed services contract should clearly articulate which services your Managed Services Provider (MSP) will and will not be responsible for.
 Which services fall outside of your MSP’s range?
 Is there the option to pay for additional services that are not part of your original plan?

 Scalability of Services